 - Industry with highest average salary for this type of position: professional, scientific, and technical services ($208,000 or more).

 While these figures can help you get an idea of your earning potential in your desired field, or encourage you to consider a new field, it’s important to keep in mind these numbers are only averages based the Department of Labor’s research.

 There are many reasons to earn an MBA: career advancement, salary increase, and personal enrichment to name just a few.
-If you’re interested in learning if a master’s of business administration (MBA) is right for you check out our program page.
-Or if you still have a few questions about what is an MBA degree, or what does MBA stand for, check out our blog post.
+If you’re interested in learning if a master’s of business administration (MBA) is right for you, check out our program page.
+Or if you still have a few questions about what an MBA degree is, check out our blog post.